-The Dolenjska region belongs to the wine region Posavje.
-Here rivers like the Krka, Mirna, Kolpa and Lahinja make their way through deep forests.
-On the slopes of the valley, grapes ripen in the sun.
-These include grape varieties from Slovenia as well as Welschriesling or Blaufränkisch.
-(Map)
+The Dolenjska region belongs to the Posavje wine region and attracts with forests.
+Rivers such as the Krka, Mirna, Kolpa and Lahinja make their way here.
+Grapes ripen in the sun on the valley slopes.
+Among them are grape varieties from Slovenia as well as Welschriesling and Blaufränkisch.

 Staying in a Vineyard

 If, like us, you like to combine wine trips with experiences, then we have a treat for you.
-The Skatlar Vineyard Hut is one of the Slovenia destinations for wine lovers.
+Skatlar Vineyard Cottage is one of Slovenia's wine lover's destinations.
 Here you can spend the night in the middle of the vineyard.
 Imagine waking up in the morning to the chirping of birds and looking at grapevines in front of the house.
-Sounds tempting, doesn't it?
-If there is also the possibility of helping yourself in the house wine cellar - what more could you want?
+Sounds tempting, right?
+If there is also the possibility to help yourself from the wine cellar of the house - what more could you ask for?
 In summer you can also use the vegetable garden.
 Tomatoes and peppers grow on the doorstep.
 Fruit is available directly from the fruit trees on the premises.
-(Map)

 Simple Vineyard Huts

 These are vineyard huts in the hills above Otocec.
 The cabins are simply equipped.
 We visit the wine hut of Skatlar.
 Matjaz Pavlin lovingly restored it.
 If you are looking for silence and want to get away from the hustle and bustle of everyday life, you will find everything you need here.
 The vineyard cottages are not luxuriously equipped.
 They are covered with a straw roof.
 But they offer everything you need for everyday life.
 Dishwasher and washing machine are available as well as a massage shower and satellite TV.
 The furniture reminds me of my grandparents' house.
 In any case, they offer an experience that is not often found today.